-Communal areas Repair category 2 Notes Weathering was noted to timber sash and case window units within the communal stairwell, including to framework.
-Repair/maintenance should be anticipated.
-Glazing within the front entrance door to the communal stairwell is damaged.
+Communal areas Repair category 2 Notes The windows within the communal stairwell are of an older sash and case design.
+Weathering was noted to timber framework.
+Cracked/missing glazing and missing sash cords were also noted.
+Repairs are required.
+Evidence of possible water ingress noted to within the communal stairwell, indicated by staining to wall surfaces.
 Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.